-Both clients and servers can create a new channel, with each channel being assigned a different number at each end.
-When one side attempts to open a new channel, that side's number for the channel is sent along with the request.
-This information is stored by the other side and used to direct a particular type of service's communication to that channel.
-This is done so that different types of sessions will not affect one another and channels can be closed without disrupting the primary SSH connection between the two systems.
+Both clients and servers can create a new channel.
+Each channel is then assigned a different number for each end of the connection.
+When the client attempts to open a new channel, the clients sends the channel number along with the request.
+This information is stored by the server and is used to direct communication to that channel.
+This is done so that different types of sessions will not affect one another and so that when a given session ends, its channel can be closed without disrupting the primary SSH connection.

 Channels also support flow-control, which allows them to send and receive data in an orderly fashion.
-In this way, data is not sent over the channel until the host receives a message that the channel is able to receive it.
+In this way, data is not sent over the channel until the client receives a message that the channel is open.